livewire/livewire/docs/events.md

 Now, the `updatePostCount()` method will only be triggered when a child component dispatches a `post-created` event.

 > [!tip] You might not need events
-> If you are using events to call behavior on a parent from a child‹, you can instead call the action directly from the child using `$parent` in your Blade template.
+> If you are using events to call behavior on a parent from a child, you can instead call the action directly from the child using `$parent` in your Blade template.
 For example:
 >
 > ```html
 > <button wire:click="$parent.showCreatePostForm()">Create Post</button>
 > ```